 I am proud to announce that my research on cloud cost management and optimization is now available for free at this link.
 Gartner made this research public to help organizations in this difficult moment of dealing with a global pandemic and economic recession.
 The research was selected because it speaks to pandemic-driven business priorities such as cloud adoption and cost optimization.

 Gartner has been publishing guidance on managing costs of cloud IaaS and PaaS for the last few years.
 This practice continues to evolve due to new cloud provider capabilities, organizations increasing their cloud maturity and cloud services becoming more complex.
-Earlier this year, my colleague Traverse Clayton and I published the latest edition of our cost management framework (depicted in Figure 1).
+Earlier this year, my colleague Traverse Clayton and I published the latest edition of our cost management framework (depicted in the figure below).
 This update has drawn a lot of interest from clients, because it helps organizations accelerating cloud adoption in a governed fashion, while unlocking cost savings and minimizing the risk of overspending.